tutecode/AlchemyChallenge-Python/README.md

     You are now connected to database "govdb" as user "postgres".
 ```

-- If you want to exit posgresql
+- If you want to exit postgresql

 ```bash
 exit